 As the largest consumer discretionary companies demonstrate, a strong brand is extremely valuable in this market sector.
 Several of the businesses on this list have well-established brand names that most consumers would immediately recognize.

-Trump's tariffs, although currently under legal challenge, have made 2025 a turbulent time for consumer discretionary companies.
-Economic uncertainty and higher prices can both lead to lower discretionary spending, and some of the companies on this list are based in China or sell Chinese products.
+Trump's tariffs, although currently under legal challenge, made 2025 a turbulent time for consumer discretionary companies.
+Economic uncertainty and higher prices can lead to lower discretionary spending, and some companies on this list are based in China or sell Chinese products.
 There are sound investments in this sector, but investors may want to be prepared for more volatility than usual.